garrandall/popular-music-data/tracks/together-tierra.md

 (Together) together, baby
 (Baby, just)
 Baby, just you and me, yeah
-Whoooa, how happy we'll be, yeeeeah
+Whoooa, how happy we'll be, yeah

 Whoooa, we could be in poverty
 With no one to lean a helping hand